ssoto83/Note-Taker-project/README.md

 # Note-Taker-project
-This application can be used to write, save notes and delete once completed.
+This application can be used to write, save, and delete notes as needed.
 It uses an Express.js back end that saves and retrieve note data from a JSON file.

 ## Deployed URL
 https://note-taker-project-ptxg.onrender.com